 They, in turn, may malign the “trust fund hipsters.”
 This challenges the philistine wealthy who, possessed of money but not the nose for culture, convert real capital into “cultural capital” (Bourdieu’s most famous coinage), acquiring subculture as if it were ready-to-wear.
 (Think of Paris Hilton in her trucker hat.)

 Both groups, meanwhile, look down on the couch- surfing, old-clothes-wearing hipsters who seem most authentic but are also often the most socially precarious — the lower-middle-class young, moving up through style, but with no backstop of parental culture or family capital.
 They are the bartenders and boutique clerks who wait on their well-to-do peers and wealthy tourists.
 Only on the basis of their cool clothes can they be “superior”: hipster knowledge compensates for economic immobility.

 All hipsters play at being the inventors or first adopters of novelties: pride comes from knowing, and deciding, what’s cool in advance of the rest of the world.

 This, Grief concludes, is why everyone, especially hipsters, hates to be called a hipster.
 The whole idea is to have authentically superior tastes.
 Once you are revealed as someone who cares about having the right tastes, you are disqualified as a person who has good taste effortlessly.
 Likewise, if you are suddenly one who has the same tastes as everyone else, you are just one of the masses.
 Being a hipster, it turns out, is a perilous identity that must be constantly re-worked and re-authenticated.

-(source)Lisa Wade is a professor of sociology at Occidental College.
+(source)Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.